CraftAcademyLabs/ca_course/middleman/deploy_to_github_pages.md

 Now that you are done building your portfolio, it's time to publish it and brag about it to your friends 🙂 .

-First thing you need to do if you haven't already is create a repository for your project on github.
-For the purpose of this walkthrough, we'll assume our repository on github is `my_portfolio`.
+First thing you need to do if you haven't already is create a repository for your project on Github.
+For the purpose of this walkthrough, we'll assume our repository on Github is `my_portfolio`.

 There are numerous ways of setting up deployment of middleman sites.
 We'll make use of the gem [middleman-deploy](https://github.com/middleman-contrib/middleman-deploy) to get this done.
 A quick search on the internet will show you other ways of deploying your application if your interested.